Your trusted haulage partner in Essex

 How to Package and Label Dangerous Goods for Shipping

-Shipping dangerous goods requires more than just careful handling — it demands strict adherence to legal standards, safety regulations, and packaging protocols.
+When it comes to dangerous goods packaging, requirements are strict for a good reason.
+Shipping dangerous goods requires more than just careful handling — it demands adherence to legal standards, safety regulations, and packaging protocols.
 If your business operates in the UK logistics or transport sector, understanding dangerous goods packaging requirements is essential to ensure compliance and avoid costly delays, fines, or safety risks.

-In this guide, we walk through everything you need to know about the safe and legal way to meet dangerous goods packaging and labelling requirements.
+In this guide, we walk through everything you need to know about the safe and legal way to meet dangerous goods packaging requirements.

 1. Classify and Document Dangerous Goods Correctly